rharbird/engduinochallenges/fade_out.md

 | Hard | 3 | LEDs |

 ## Mission
-Make the LEDs fade in and out.
+Make the LEDs fade and then become brighter.

 ## You will need
 * An Engduino.